io-developer/disk-exporter/README.md

 Some may not be available depending on your drive.

-* Overall disk health (Smartctl self-check "Passed" or not) Disk reallocated
+* Overall disk health (Smartctl self-check "Passed" or not)
+* Disk reallocated sector count
+* Disk temperature
-* sector count  Disk temperature Disk reallocated event count  Disk offline
+* Disk reallocated event count
-* uncorrectable
+* Disk offline uncorrectable count

 ## RAID metrics

 This simply uses mdadm to check the health of each array it finds.

 * "Clean" and "OK" are the only acceptable array states.

+## Installation

+For ease of deployment, a basic salt state and systemd unit are included.